qulle/oltb/README_INTERNAL.md

 ]);
 ```

-The second and third step is to pass the created map as reference to all managers.
+The second step is to pass the created map as reference to all managers.
 After that the ready method is called which will fire of a event that components and managers will listen for in order to do the final configurations now when both the DOM, Map and Toolbar is ready to be used.
 ```javascript
 BootstrapManager.setMap(map);
 ```

 ### Custom Projections
-You can define custom projections in the file `oltb/js/managers/ProjectionManager.js`.
+You can define custom projections in the file `oltb/js/toolbar-managers/projection-manager/projection-manager.js`.
 This manager keeps track of all added projections.
-If you want to change the default projection used, there is a general config module `oltb/js/Config` where you can change that.
+If you want to change the default projection used, there is a general config module `oltb/js/toolbar-managers/config-manager/default-config.js` where you can change that.
 More projections can be fetched at [https://epsg.io/](https://epsg.io/).

 The map uses `EPSG:3857` as the default projection.
 Tools that can receive coordinates expect these to be given in the projection `EPSG:4326`: